theakhilsarkar/Web-Material/JS/JS OOP Day 2 Class in Depth.md

 1. Create a `Student` class with constructor & 5 attributes.
 2. Create an `Employee` class with `salary`, `bonus`, and a `getTotalSalary()` method.
 3. Add private fields in `ATM` using `#pin`, `#balance`, and use getter/setter.

----

-Let me know if you'd like these examples converted into a project file, UI-based app, or MCQ-style revision quiz!